How do I store mats in the summer months?

 (Note: Power Units shipping with Entrance Mats do not contain a light tester.)

-Clean the Mats & Cords
+Step Two: Clean the Mats & Cords

 The mats should be cleaned with a mild dish detergent and soft scrub brush to remove dirt, salt, or any other debris.
 Hose the mats down and allow them to air dry.
 We recommend cleaning them in place and while connected to prevent the ingress of water to the system through the plugs.
 If this isn’t possible, we recommend using electrical tape to protect the plugs and clean carefully to avoid introducing water into the mats.